 - 3. Expansion of the Behavioral Health program to include a third part time Counselor and increase provider hours to 54 hours/week.
 Funding for this position will be covered 50% by Student Health Fees and 50% by Student Success (anticipated by end of the Fall 2015).
 In Spring 2016, the Behavioral Health Program will be relocated to the Health Services Center Department with counselors working in Health Services Clinic office space.
 Behavioral Health appointments and counselors schedules will need to be managed by a part time Classified Student Support Assistant, which can take up to 6 months to hire.
 In the meantime, an hourly medical receptionist will be hired at 24 hours/week to start in late Fall 2015/early Spring 2016, in 2016-2017 we anticipate the hiring of a tenure-track faculty position as the Lead Behavioral Health Counselor/Supervisor, when office space is in San Marcos Health Services Clinic has been identified.
 The current plan is to schedule the part time Behavioral Health Counselors into open office spaces on a rotational plan (there is no current office space available that can be dedicated to counselor's exclusive use).
 Administratively, the Behavioral Health Program will be placed under the supervision of the Interim Director, Health Services Center. - 4.
 Name change from Health Services Centers to "Student Health Centers".
-Anticipate the name change to take effect in 2016-2017 with the publication of College catalog. - Opening of the South Palomar Center in Rancho Bernardo is anticipated in 2017 and expectations are that Health Services will be providing a part time RN staffed facility at this location.
-Planning will include space, staffing and equipment purchase prior to opening. - 6.
-Expansion of the Point N Click Electronic Health Records Program to include Open Registration (students register via I-pads in waiting room), DSM V Module for Behavioral Health Counselors documentation and Open Communicator, which provides a method for patient satisfaction survey and a portal secure messaging between patient and providers. - 7.
-Liaison with local Community Health Clinics (federal and state funded) including North County Health Services, Vista Community Clinic and Neighborhood Clinic to establish direct referral relationship for medical specialty care and will enable students to be provided with timely and comprehensive medical care, especially when clinic is not open during semester breaks. - Subscription to "Student Health 101" magazine, a web based monthly magazine focused on college student health issues that include dating violence, nutrition, mental health, smoking, finance, job seeking, etc. This online educational media resource satisfies Clery, and WAVA federal and state mandates. - Plan to administer the Spring 2016 American College Health Association National College Health Assessment (ACHA-NCHA) to our student population to gain a better understanding of students' health habits, behaviors and perceptions and plan effective health programs.
+Anticipate the name change to take effect in 2016-2017 with the publication of College catalog. - 5.
+Opening of the South Palomar Center in Rancho Bernardo is anticipated in 2017 and expectations are that Health Services will be providing a part time RN staffed facility at this location.
+Planning will include space, staffing and equipment purchase prior to opening. - Expansion of the Point N Click Electronic Health Records Program to include Open Registration (students register via I-pads in waiting room), DSM V Module for Behavioral Health Counselors documentation and Open Communicator, which provides a method for patient satisfaction survey and a portal secure messaging between patient and providers. - 7.
+Liaison with local Community Health Clinics (federal and state funded) including North County Health Services, Vista Community Clinic and Neighborhood Clinic to establish direct referral relationship for medical specialty care and will enable students to be provided with timely and comprehensive medical care, especially when clinic is not open during semester breaks. - 8.
+Subscription to "Student Health 101" magazine, a web based monthly magazine focused on college student health issues that include dating violence, nutrition, mental health, smoking, finance, job seeking, etc. This online educational media resource satisfies Clery, and WAVA federal and state mandates. - Plan to administer the Spring 2016 American College Health Association National College Health Assessment (ACHA-NCHA) to our student population to gain a better understanding of students' health habits, behaviors and perceptions and plan effective health programs. - II.
+B. Additional programs to develop (consider enrollment trends, student demands, wait times, comprehensiveness, etc - Temporary location for the Behavioral Health Program on the San Marcos Campus.
+At the current location, Health Services Center at San Marcos doesn't have any office space to "permanently" locate the Behavioral Health Program.
+Campus administration needs to identify a temporary building/ portable trailer where this program can be located until the Library remodel is completed in 2019.
+This issue will be addressed with Facilities Committee and VPSS Cabinet starting Spring 2016. - 2.
+Support of the campus wide no smoking or vaping policy that will be implemented in 2016.
+Development and implementation of a mandatory educational tobacco products program (waive monetary violation) and provide to students an in-house smoking/tobacco cessation program.